m-priya-671/CUSTOMER-CHURN-DASHBOARD/README.md

 ## 📋 How to Use

-1. Open the Power BI file (`churn analysis (1).pbix`) in Microsoft Power BI Desktop or Power BI Service
+1. Open the Power BI file (`churn analysis.pbix`) in Microsoft Power BI Desktop or Power BI Service
 2. Explore the interactive visualizations and filters
 3. Use the dashboard to:
    - Monitor current churn metrics